Aliases for GSTA1 Gene

 This gene encodes a member of a family of enzymes that function to add glutathione to target electrophilic compounds, including carcinogens, therapeutic drugs, environmental toxins, and products of oxidative stress.
 This action is an important step in detoxification of these compounds.
 This subfamily of enzymes has a particular role in protecting cells from reactive oxygen species and the products of peroxidation.
 Polymorphisms in this gene influence the ability of individuals to metabolize different drugs.
 This gene is located in a cluster of similar genes and pseudogenes on chromosome 6.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jan 2016]

 GeneCards Summary for GSTA1 Gene

 GSTA1 (Glutathione S-Transferase Alpha 1) is a Protein Coding gene.
-Diseases associated with GSTA1 include toxic encephalopathy and colorectal cancer.
-Among its related pathways are AhR pathway (WikiPathways) and Metabolism.
-GO annotations related to this gene include glutathione transferase activity.
-An important paralog of this gene is GSTA4.
+Diseases associated with GSTA1 include Mixed Phenotype Acute Leukemia and Hepatocellular Carcinoma.
+Among its related pathways are Naphthalene metabolism and Drug metabolism - cytochrome P450.
+Gene Ontology (GO) annotations related to this gene include glutathione transferase activity.
+An important paralog of this gene is GSTA2.